Apistogramma panduro

 Apistogramma panduro (A-183), also commonly referred to as Apistogramma pandurini, is a small species of cichlid freshwater fish from the Amazon river basin in Peru.
-It is closely related to A. nijsseni, so much so that they are placed in the A. nijessni species group.
-Some common names for A. panduro are blue panda apisto, and Panduros’ apisto.
+It is closely related to A. nijsseni, so much so that they are placed in the A. nijsseni species group.
+Some common names for A. panduro are blue panda apisto, and Panduros' apisto.

 Origin

 Its name is derived from the Peruvian fish exporters who first collected it within the limited ranges in the western Amazon region, captured within the blackwater streams near Colonia, Peru.
 The waters are particularly softer and more acidic (pH < 6) with a sandy substrate.
 The distribution of the A. nijsseni species group (to which A. panduro belongs) occurs in isolated blackwater tributaries of the Marañon River, Ucayali River, Nanay River and Napo River of Peru, which drain to ancient Napo Superfan.
 They have a tendency for inhabiting low speed branching waterways found most commonly under cover due to increased light diffusion into the water by leaves and other shade sources.